 Skylar Franke is a community mobilizer and engagement specialist.
 She has over 7 years of experience in advancing action in the environmental sector by running a variety of environmental programs in London while working at ReForest London and the London Environmental Network.
 She graduated in 2013 from King’s University College at Western University with an honours B.A. in Social Justice and Peace Studies and French Studies.
 Skylar is responsible for overseeing the development of new programs and initiatives including Green Economy London, as well as all other aspects of running the London Environmental Network.

-Thank you to our 2020 Professional Development Sponsors:
+Thank you to our 2020 Learning & Development Sponsors: